DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 ### 600
 One can only assume that SX70-type ISO was too low for indoor shooting, thus needing flashbars, a powerful flash, for indoors.
 So, eventually Polaroid came up with a higher ISO instant film.
 This was for original box cameras, and SLR680 and SLR690, the latest foldable.

-In my mind, and for a long time, there was no reason for shooting at ISO 160 if there was a [possiblility of shooting the higher ISO 600 film](https://opensx70.com/tutorials/100-600-conversion/).
+In my mind, and for a long time, there was no reason for shooting at ISO 160 if there was a [possibility of shooting the higher ISO 600 film](https://opensx70.com/tutorials/100-600-conversion/).
 And I still think this is the case in many situations, and for many reasons, mostly also because there are regularly special editions, with special frames, or duochromes like the the [yellow duochrome edition with black frame](https://eu.polaroid.com/products/black-yellow-600-instant-film-duochrome?quantity=1)

-There is also the possibility to shoot this film in an unmodiffied SX70 by means of a ND filter, either on the lens (that affects the viewfinder image) or on top of the pack (has to be placed in darkness).
+There is also the possibility to shoot this film in an unmodified SX70 by means of a ND filter, either on the lens (that affects the viewfinder image) or on top of the pack (has to be placed in darkness).
 Electronic modification is much more suitable, and can have a switch for selecting the film type.

 Technically the fastest speed that the SX70 shutter can reach is about 1/178th of a second.
 Which isn't much, but by means of [the way the shutter works](https://opensx70.com/posts/2018/11/sx70-shutter) EV high as EV17 can be reach, of course at a much higher F-stop.

 ### i-Type
 When Dr. Lsnd set out to design the SX70, the ultimate instant photography format, one of his goals was to avoid the "batteries problem" for the user, so, when a new pack was inserted, new batteries were also in place.
-But that was by no means an easy endevour in the late sixties.
+But that was by no means an easy endeavor in the late sixties.
 Initially subcontracted to Ray-o-Vac it had to finally be re-engineered in house.

 It was a big accomplishment, and a big success.

-But times change, and enviromental concerns make the battery in every pack concept very unfriendly, with concerns about proper battery disposal.
+But times change, and environmental concerns make the battery in every pack concept very unfriendly, with concerns about proper battery disposal.

 So when the Impossible Project came up with the design of the I1 camera they skipped the battery altogether.
-Battery was now an enviromentally friendy rechargeable battery (Unfortunately it was also a rather crappy battery).
+Battery was now an environmentally friendly rechargeable battery (Unfortunately it was also a rather crappy battery).

 This trend has followed, and there are a few "new" Polaroid box cameras.

 That means that i-type film is here to stay.
-The oportunity was lost to make a 10 picture pack with the battery space, but the film is cheaper and the make some exclusive special editions.
+The opportunity was lost to make a 10 picture pack with the battery space, but the film is cheaper and the make some exclusive special editions.

 Point is, there might be all sorts of reasons why you would want to use i-Type on your SX70.

-PROS: have been outlined, but here they are, cheaper, special editions, enviromentally friendly.
+PROS: have been outlined, but here they are, cheaper, special editions, environmentally friendly.
 CONS: still only 8 pictures, but above all, you need to ADD somehow an external battery, that will spoil the SX70 experience, adding a bulky lump.

 Or do you???
-Well there's always the possibility of transfering the film to a regular used pack.
+Well there's always the possibility of transferring the film to a regular used pack.
 Batteries on those, even used, last for many more than 8 pictures.
 Some people also strip the battery of a pack to the minimum, and stick it under the i-Type pack.
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/06/german-itype.jpg)
 In this picture you can see how the pulling tab is reinforced, and the battery hold also with tape, sorry only found it in german, will try to replace it with mine.

 But of course what I am talking here is about accessories that allow to use external batteries.
-And there are a few, both DIY anc commercial.
+And there are a few, both DIY and commercial.

 Hannes, AKA @optoflw has come up with this idea,